wisnuwm/wisnuwm/README.md

 - ⚡ Fun fact: ...
 -->
 # Hi there 👋 , I'm Wisnu!
-Currently working as QA Engineer, Having knowledge to create web automation using cucumber selenium java, robot framework and Cypress.
-Create mobile(Android and iOS) automation using cucumber appium java and robot framework.
-API Testing using Postman.
-And having knowledge about Tasks Management Tools such a Jira and Azure DevOps.
+Currently working as QA Engineer, Having knowledge to create web automation using Cucumber Selenium Java, Robot Framework and Cypress.
+Create mobile(Android and iOS) automation using Cucumber Appium Java and Robot Framework.
+API Testing using Postman, Karate and Cucumber Serenity BDD with Rest Assured.
+And having knowledge about Project Management Tools such a Jira and Azure DevOps..

 <!-- ### Tools:
 <p>